EncopresisSoiling; Incontinence - stool; Constipation - encopresis; Impaction - encopresis

-- Emotional disturbance such as oppositional defiant disorder
+- Emotional problems, such as oppositional defiant disorder or conduct disorder

-The following may increase the risk for encopresis:
+Factors that may increase the risk of encopresis:

 - Chronic constipation

 The problem is much more common in boys than in girls.

 - Being unable to hold stool before getting to a toilet (bowel incontinence)

 - Passing stool in inappropriate places (as in the child's clothes)

 - Having constipation and hard stools

 - Passing a very large stool sometimes that almost blocks the toilet